 Dear Mr Black,

-This letter is to confirm your approval of a bank transfer of 484,962Γ, 10Σ and 5Κ to the vault owned by the establishment "Quality Quidditch Supplies".
-Please sign on the dotted line to approve this transfer.
+This letter is to confirm your approval of a bank transfer to the vault owned by the establishment "Quality Quidditch Supplies".
+Please sign on the dotted line to approve this transfer if you find the amount listed in the attached slip to be correct.
 A notification shall be sent immediately to Mr Oldham, the proprietor, upon doing so.

 Your attempt at using a different name, while brilliant (Sirius could almost feel the sarcasm coming out from that word) was ultimately foiled as I recognise your ... distinctive handwriting when the letter was forwarded to my desk, seeing as I am the manager of your accounts.
 You should be thankful that the Ministry does not deem it necessary to watch your vaults (as if they could ever come close to the bank to do so) and that the Goblins do not view you as a convict as you haven't got a warrant against your name.

 Also please do inform me when you plan on coming over and claiming the headship of the Black Family.

 Well there was a bit of good news Sirius thought, laughing in relief.
 He nearly thought his location had been discovered when he first saw the letter.
 So great was his relief, that he barely flinched upon reading the exorbitant amount of money that he was going to be sending Mr Oldham's way.
 The cheap bastard hadn't even bothered with the discount!
 In fact, Sirius was sure that he had jacked up the price.
 No broom should cost that much!